 The HyperTrack API follows HTTP basic auth to authenticate API calls with a token.
 Every API call needs to have the Authorization key sent in the request header with the token.
 If you are using the API helper libraries and/or the SDKs, they need to be configured with the token, as described in their setup instructions.
 After configuration, they handle the authentication headers internally.

-The publishable key is authorised for read-only API calls for specific data entities, and some write methods from the SDKs.
+The publishable key is authorized for read-only API calls for specific data entities, and some write methods from the SDKs.
 With the publishable key, you can retrieve one or more entities with their unique id.
 It looks like

 The publishable key is used by the SDKs in your mobile apps.
 You can hard-code the publishable key in the app.

-There are two types of environments for your HyperTrack account: Production and Test.
-For each of these two environments, we provide you with two different keys: secret and publishable key.
+There are two types of environments for your HyperTrack account:

 - Test Account Secret Key: sk_test_123456